-Method of Calculation: The measure is calculated as the sum of the total number of applications for new permits, permit amendments, permit alterations and permit-by-rule applications reviewed and processed by the Air Permits Division.
+Method of Calculation: This measure is calculated as the sum of the total number of applications for new permits, permit amendments, permit alterations, and permits-by-rule reviewed and processed by the Air Permits Division.
 The data is retrieved by query of the NSR IMS.